top of page

 INTRODUCTION

-In the year 1974 of the Age of Wizards, the Kingdom of Dorhan was considered the most prestigious and largest realm ever built in terms of grandeur, size, and extent in Ernt-nador.
-There are no precise records of when this occurred, but it is known that construction began during the First Era.
-Based on the few writings found, it is estimated that they started building the castle and towers in the First Era and completed them after the Time of Constructions, at the beginning of the Time of Kings.
-There is no exact comprehensive record of the kingdom's construction start, but it is known from the writings kept in the knowledge chambers of the Main Hall of the Archives of Eras and Times, located within the Castle of Dorhan, that the Three Great Kings from a direct succession lineage of the Naöhrad Lineage were credited with the construction from beginning to end.
-Long after their deaths, when the Kingdom of Dorhan had entered the First Era, these kings were honored by naming the three great towers of the kingdom after them.
-Doramoth, the youngest king and initiator of the construction, named the tower facing the North, symbolizing vigilance against the enemy peoples residing in that region.
-The tower facing South and the kingdom's backside was named Thoulath, in tribute to the oldest king responsible for the completion of the works.
-The third tower was named Handohan, with the responsibility of guarding the East, paying attention and homage to the sages who later settled in that region, founding the Realm of Wizards.
-The Three Great Kings passed away, and their bodies were placed in vaulted tombs within their respective towers.
-From then on, the Three Great Towers, the tallest in Ernt-nador at the time - the Ten Towers of the Wizards had not yet been bestowed by the gods and goddesses - were given the first letters of the kings' names, becoming known as the Dorathohan Towers.
-Towering and as white as far as the eye could see, the Three Towers represented the bastion of the Kingdom of Dorhan.
-Within their depths, they symbolized the security and longevity of the World of Men of the South.
-They extended above the already lofty castle, reaching a height of about one hundred meters.
+In the year 1974 of the Time of the Wizards, the Kingdom of Dorhan was renowned as the most illustrious and expansive kingdom ever constructed in Ernt-nador, both in grandeur and size.
+There are no precise records of the Times when this occurred, but it is known that the construction began during the First Era.
+It is estimated, from the few writings found, that the construction started with the castle and towers during the First Time and ended after the Time of Constructions, at the beginning of the Time of the Kings.
+While no complete record exists of the kingdom’s early days, writings preserved in the knowledge chambers of the Main Hall of the Archives of Eras and Times within Dorhan Castle credit the construction of the kingdom’s early, middle, and final stages to the Three Great Kings from the direct line of the Naöhrad Lineage.
+Long after their deaths, when the Kingdom of Dorhan was already in its Second Era, these kings were honored by naming the three great towers of the kingdom after them.
+Doramoth, who began the kingdom’s construction, named the tower facing North, symbolizing the watch over the hostile peoples in that area.
+The tower facing South, positioned at the kingdom’s rear, was named Thoulath in honor of the eldest king, who completed the kingdom’s construction.
+The third tower was named Handohan, and it bears the responsibility of guarding the East, paying attention and homage to the wise ones who, much later, settled in that region and founded the Realm of the Wizards.
+The Three Great Kings perished, and their bodies were placed in vaulted tombs within their respective towers.
+Afterward, the Three Great Towers, the tallest in all of Ernt-nador at the time — this was before the Ten Towers of the Wizards had been gifted by the gods and goddesses — took on the first letters of the kings' names and became known as the Towers of Dorathohan.
+Tall and white as far as the eye could see, the Three Towers represented the stronghold of the kingdom of Dorhan.
+In their essence, they embodied the security and the enduring legacy of the Southern World of Men.
+They were to rise above the castle, which was already quite tall, about a hundred meters high.

 The Wizards' War